Tswagerman/project_mlops/reports/README.md

 > **How many tests did you implement?**

-Yes, 5 for the data and 5 for the training
+Yes, 5 for the data and 5 for the training.